-Teamwork becomes the foundation of ethical business operation at the grass roots level, giving every employee decision-making opportunity and a stake in the outcome of their decisions.
-Teamwork, committees, etc. would be the instrument that would put the new focus into action.
-Those who do the day-to-day work are those who not only see problems, but also have ideas for viable solutions to the problems.
+Teamwork becomes the foundation of ethical business operations at the grass roots level, giving every employee decision-making opportunities and stakes in the outcome of their decisions.
+Teamwork, committees, advisory boards, etc. can be the instrument that puts the new focus into action.
+This is important because those who do the day-to-day work are the ones who not only see problems, but also have ideas for viable solutions to these problems.

-Every level of authority in the workplace sees a problem from a different perspective.
-These varied levels of authority or personal involvement in the decision-making process give new perspective to management.
-It is a revolving view of business, a look at the whole problem.
+Employees from each level of authority in the workplace may see a problem from a different perspective.
+Getting people involved from these varied levels of authority or personal involvement in the decision-making process may give a new perspective to management.
+It is a revolving view of business, a look at the whole problem and perhaps from another angle.

-It is common practice in business today for large corporations to have or to form advisory boards made up of their employees, vendors, and customers.
+It is a common practice in business today for large corporations to have or form advisory boards made up of their employees, and possibly even vendors, and customers.
 These representatives give other perspectives of the things that are “right” or “wrong” in the business and how it is operated.

 These groups are able to help create solutions for many situations that occur in the business operation.
-These decision, ideas and suggestions will contribute to the “ethical” policies and procedures that drive the company by virtue of their form and existence.
+These decision, ideas and suggestions will contribute to the development and implementation of the “ethical” policies and procedures that drive the company by virtue of their form and existence.

 Keys to Ethical Action

+Now, let’s look at some of the key components leading to Ethical Action.

-Set incentive standards that reward for performance that helps the company be more effective and efficient.
+One idea is to set incentive standards that reward for performance that helps the company be more effective and efficient.
+Can you think of some examples of this?
+(Suggestion boxes, etc., with potential rewards, such as a gift card or company logowear for ideas that are implemented).

 Give special recognition to employees who perform well above the average on their job.
+One possibility might be to develop an award or title for these recipients, such as a memento that is passed around or a small award they can keep.

 Allow employee input when setting standards for job performance in the workplace.
+How many of your companies allow employees to have a part in setting their own goals for the year?

 Be realistic in expectations when setting goals and standards for middle management to achieve efficient and effective company operations.
+But, don’t sandbag either.
+It should be somewhat challenging yet attainable.

-Remember, as the standards of quality are increased, the company must be willing to pay more for a quality-capable workforce and make provisions for those who are unable to meet the new standards of excellence.
+Remember, as the standards of quality are increased, the company must be willing to pay more for a quality-capable workforce.
+This can require additional resources.

-Don’t create rewards for management at the expense of the employees.

 Government Regulations